-Following the verifications and audit carried out by EY, it emerged that GO had incurred an element of unfair burden for providing the specified universal services, which after taking into account the intangible benefits, amounts to a net cost of €76,659.
-The results of the cost calculation and the conclusions of the audit on each USO component are being published and are found in Section 3 and Annex 1 below.
+Following the review and verifications carried out by EY, it emerged that GO had incurred an element of unfair burden for providing the specified universal services during financial year 2018, which after taking into account the intangible benefits, amounts to a net cost of €126,547.
+The results of the cost calculation and the conclusions of the review on each USO component are being published and are found in Section 4 and Annex 1 below.